Jtrnb/EyesOfValor/Content/Sojourn/Upgrades/Medical Room.md

-Bonus to clearning injuries and multiple injuries.
+Bonus to clearing injuries and multiple injuries.